dnanexus/dxWDL/test/single_tasks/README.md

-Tests for tasks by themselves.
+Tests for stand alone tasks.
 No workflows in this directory.